 Take this example: I never really learned how to swim.
-It's not like I need a floatation device to get from point A to point B or anything.
-It's that if the water situation lasts longer than about 3 minutes, I produce enough splashing and chaos to get a sincere, “You okay?” from the nearest person.
+It's not like I need a floatation device to get from here to there.
+It's that if the water situation lasts longer than about 3 minutes, things get weird.
+I begin to produce enough splashing and chaos to get a sincere, “You okay?” from the nearest person.

 So I decided to pay attention to what it was that made swimming such a physically taxing activity for me.
 The first thing I noticed when I met the water was that my breath was shallow and fast.
 The second thing I noticed was that my legs were not acting as paddles–they were sort of running in place.
 And the third was that my arms were doing most of the work.

 When I saw the whole pattern, I started to giggle.
 These movements are all linked to one very clear, and reasonable, intention: to keep me from going under.
 The thing I had inadvertently taught myself to do, as a child, was not so much linked to swimming as it was to not drowning.
 And the irony was that it looked a lot like the thing I was trying not to do!